 So far, the largest studies looking at this issue in humans have not found an increased risk for mesothelioma or other cancers among people who received the contaminated vaccines as children.
 But the peak age range for diagnosis of mesothelioma is 50 to 70 years.
 Some researchers have pointed out that this issue may remain unresolved until more of the people accidentally exposed to SV40 between 1955 and 1963 reach that age range.

-Most experts have concluded that at this time we still don’t know whether SV40 is responsible for some mesotheliomas.
-Research into this important topic is still under way.
+Most experts have concluded that at this time we still don’t know if SV40 is responsible for some mesotheliomas.
+This important topic is still being researched.

 The risk of mesothelioma increases with age.
-It is rare in people under age 45.
-About 2 out of 3 people with mesothelioma are older than 65.
+Mesothelioma can occur in young people (even children), but it is rare in people under age 45.
+About 2 out of 3 people with mesothelioma of the chest are 65 or older.

 Mesothelioma is much more common in men than in women.
 This is probably because men have been more likely to work in jobs with heavy exposure to asbestos.